Fulda: 18th and 19th centuries

 The foundation of the abbey of Fulda and its territory originated with an Imperial grant and the sovereign principality therefore was subject only to the German emperor.
 Fulda became a bishopric in 1752 and the prince-abbots were given the additional title of prince-bishop.
 The prince-abbots (and later prince-bishops) ruled Fulda and the surrounding region until the bishopric was forcibly dissolved by Napoleon I in 1802.

 The city went through a baroque building campaign in the 18th century, resulting in the current "Baroque City" status.
 This included a remodeling of Fulda Cathedral (1704–12) and of the Stadtschloss (Fulda Castle-Palace, 1707–12) by Johann Dientzenhofer.
 The city parish church, St Blasius, was built between 1771 and 1785.
 In 1764 a porcelain factory was started in Fulda under Prince-Bishop, Prince-Abbot Heinrich von Bibra, but in 1789, shortly after his death, it was closed down by his successor, Prince-Bishop, Prince-Abbot Adalbert von Harstall.

 The city was given to Prince William Frederick of Orange-Nassau (the later King William I of the Netherlands) in 1803 (as part of the short-lived Principality of Nassau-Orange-Fulda) and was annexed to the Grand Duchy of Berg in 1806 and in 1809 to the Principality of Frankfurt.
 After the Congress of Vienna of 1814–15, most of the territory went to the Electorate of Hesse, which the Prussia annexed in 1866.

 20th century

 From 1938 to 1943 Fulda was the location of a Nazi forced labour camp for Romani people.

 Fulda lends its name to the Fulda Gap, a traditional east–west invasion route used by Napoleon I and others.
 During the Cold War it was presumed to be an invasion route for any conventional war between NATO and Soviet forces.
 Downs Barracks in Fulda was the headquarters of the American 14th Armored Cavalry Regiment, later replaced by the 11th Armored Cavalry Regiment.
 The cavalry had as many as 3,000 soldiers from the end of World War II until 1993.
 Not all those soldiers were in Fulda proper but scattered over observation posts and in the cities of Bad Kissingen and Bad Hersfeld.
 The strategic importance of this region, along the border between East and West Germany, led to a large United States and Soviet military presence.

+The city hosted 30th and 63rd Hessentag state festival in 1990 and 2026 respectively.